brooklynrail/brooklynrail-platform/content/events/2020/12/holiday-screening-toni-morrison.md

 ---
 {{< image media="2020/12/toni-morrison-the-pieces-i-am" size="md" >}}

 The *Rail* wishes a safe and happy holiday to everyone!
-RSVP to tune in throughout the day to access the film by vimeo link and password.
+RSVP to tune in throughout the day to access the film by video link and password.

 Special thanks to Timothy Greenfield-Sanders, David Koh, and Magnolia Pictures for making this screening possible.